dunanhub/dunanhub/README.md

 ## 🧑‍💻 About Me

-> I’m a **Full-Stack Developer** focused on building structured, maintainable, and data-driven systems.
+> I'm a **Full-Stack Developer** focused on building structured, maintainable, and data-driven systems.
 > I work at the **Agency for Regulation and Development of the Financial Market of the Republic of Kazakhstan**, developing internal and analytical systems.

-Alongside development, I’m also a **Street Photographer**.
+Alongside development, I'm also a **Street Photographer**.
 Photography influences how I design **UX/UI**, composition, and visual clarity in digital products.

 *I value clean logic, understandable systems, and solutions that scale without turning into chaos.*